If you have access to T-Mobile’s 5G network in your area, you may be eligible for T-Mobile’s 5G Home Internet plan.

-I’ve checked out the details of the plan to see how much it costs, what speeds you can expect, where it’s likely available, additional fees and how it compares to similar home internet plans.
+I’ve checked out the details of the plan to see how much it costs, what speeds you can expect, where it’s likely available and how it compares to similar home internet plans.

 T-Mobile 5G Home Internet: Plan, Pricing and How It Compares

 Many cell phone service providers now offer home internet options.
 However, unlike a lot of the competition, T-Mobile offers just one plan.

 T-Mobile 5G Home Internet is a fixed wireless service that provides access to high-speed 4G LTE or 5G service in your area through a router that converts the signal to Wi-Fi.
 Fixed wireless internet is most often marketed toward rural areas, which means that, even if you don’t have access to standard internet options, T-Mobile 5G Home Internet may be available in your area.